-As an alumnus of Taft, Class of 1954; the father of son Gregory '82, and the grandfather of two students currently enrolled at Taft, Caroline '13 and Margaret '15, I believe I have a good "feel" for the Taft experience, which now spans three generations.
+As an alumnus of Taft, Class of 1954; the father of son Gregory '82, and the grandfather of Caroline '13 and Margaret '15, I believe I have a good "feel" for the Taft experience, which now spans three generations.

-The Taft School of 60 years ago was a far different place from the Taft of 2013; however, the underlying fundamentals that drive our school are basically the same.
+The Taft School of my day was a far different place than the Taft School of today; however, the underlying fundamentals that drive our school are basically the same.
 They have survived the test of time.
 Such goals as the pursuit of academic excellence and preparation of the student for college life and the world that awaits him or her thereafter remain steadfast.

 As a Marine officer, I was instilled with the concepts of leadership, responsibility, self-sufficiency, preparedness and loyalty.
 These are attributes that one hopefully retains for a lifetime.
 I feel that these same values are being inculcated and reflected in the overall Taft experience.

 The expense of providing these values is costly.
 Based upon my experience as an estate planning attorney, I am fully aware of the various tax benefits, both income and estate, that can flow from a well-planned estate.
 Vehicles such as unrestricted gifts during one's lifetime, or a bequest by the way of a will, remainder trust or a gift annuity benefiting the school's endowment fund will go a long way providing economic stability to the school's finances.

 It is for these reasons that I established an unrestricted bequest to Taft under the terms and provisions of my will.
 My participation in the Horace Dutton Taft Legacy Society, I hope, will help Taft prepare for its next generation of students.
 The Taft School has been very good to me, my son and my granddaughters.
 I want to see the Taft experience of excellence continue well into the future.